-This full-service company offers garden design, construction, planting and main-tenance, covering both private and public projects, such as the first public park in Gibraltar.
-The firm has won multiple RHS medals for its design and construction work, describing its speciality as achieving ‘beautifully balanced gardens with a delicate combination of strong architectural features and soft, naturalistic planting’.
+This full-service company offers design, construction, planting and maintenance, covering both private and public projects, such as the first public park in Gibraltar.
+The firm has won multiple RHS medals for its work, describing its speciality as creating ‘beautifully balanced gardens with a delicate combination of strong architectural features and soft, naturalistic planting’.

 01276 856145; www.landformconsultants.co.uk